lukaszfranczak/CodersLab_React_project/README.md

 To-do:
 - fix a bug with favourite movies
+- add option to remove a movie from favourites
 - add option to sort / tailor movies
 - add more movie sources
 - add a component with specific movie description and more data: trailer, cast etc.
 - add sharing option
 - full RWD (hamburger etc.)
+- add more backgrounds (and present random)